 Four more arrested in Kerala Gold Smuggling case, incriminating material seized

-New Delhi, Aug 27: The National Investigation has arrested four more persons in connection with the Kerala Gold Smuggling case.
+New Delhi, Aug 27: The National Investigation (NIA) has arrested four more persons in connection with the Kerala Gold Smuggling case.

 Kerala Gold Smuggling case: A murky affair and the story so far